emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 </active-response>
 ```

-Add an IP to the iptables deny list
+Add an IP to the iptables deny list.
 In this example, the ```firewall-drop``` command is configured to use the ```firewall-drop.sh``` script using the data element ```srcip```.
 The active response is configured to initiate the ```firewall-drop``` command on all systems when a rule in either the "authentication_failed" or "authentication_failures" rule group fires.
 This is a Stateful response with a timeout of 700 seconds.
 The ```<repeated_offenders>``` tag increases the timeout period for each subsequent offense by a specific IP address.

 Command: